What's a Co-op Academy?

-We also got £3.5 million from the Co-op to help fund our growth, that means none of our pre-existing academies will have to contribute any money.
+We also got £3.5 million from the Co-op to help fund our growth, that means none of our pre-existing academies had to contribute any money.

 We have strict red-lines in terms of budgets and reserves.
-Our top-slice (the amount schools pay to be a part of our Trust) is 3% which is less than most Local Authority schools.
+Our top-slice (the amount schools pay to be a part of our Trust) is one of the lowest nationally and far lower than the local authorities..
 All Co-op academies must have 5% reserves each year.
 All academies joining must have 5% reserves or provide a business plan to show how they will get this within 3 years.

 MYTH: Academy Trusts steal tax-funded public land